Geometric Assurance Suite

 Spectral Rigidity

 The GUE (Gaussian Unitary Ensemble) r-statistic measures the average ratio of consecutive eigenvalue gaps in the model's hidden-state weight matrices.
-Random Matrix Theory predicts r ≈ 0.603 for systems with time-reversal symmetry breaking — the same distribution observed in chaotic quantum systems.
+The Wigner surmise predicts r ≈ 0.5996 (empirically ~0.602); Poisson-distributed spacings give r ≈ 0.3863.
+This measures spectral structure only — it does not indicate output quality or coherence.

-• r near 0.603: Eigenvalue spacing matches GUE prediction — normal spectral rigidity, no anomalous structure detected.
+• r near 0.5996: Eigenvalue spacing matches GUE prediction — normal spectral rigidity for this regime.

-• r < 0.53 (Poisson limit): Eigenvalue repulsion breaks down — possible layer collapse, weight degeneracy, or uncorrelated blocks.
+• r near 0.3863 (Poisson): Eigenvalue repulsion breaks down — possible layer collapse, weight degeneracy, or uncorrelated blocks.
 Investigate with hidden-state analysis.

 • r > 0.65: Stronger-than-expected eigenvalue repulsion — possible over-regularization, rank deficiency, or unusual training dynamics.